Darkhenrhal/NaviGuide/README.md

 **Copyright Notice:**

-Copying without permission is prohibited. please contact sineth21404@gmail.com and karunarathneprabodhani@gmail.com for more information
+Copying without permission is prohibited. please contact sineth21404@gmail.com and karunarathneprabodhani@gmail.com for more information.